-C1 functions as a low-impedance power source for the receiver circuit when the LM386N amplifier requires a large amount of energy to drive the speaker.
+C1 (220 μ f) functions as a low impedance power source (reservoir) for the receiver circuit when the LM386N amplifier requires a large amount of energy to drive the speaker.
+The green LED (D1) indicates when power is applied to the receiver circuit.